-Join Taz Tally for an in-depth discussion in this video Getting creative with Curves, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Getting creative with Curves, part of Advanced Photoshop: Curves.

 - Well, at this point in the course, by the time you've gotten here, I think you're getting the idea just how powerful curves are and how much you can do with them.
 Pretty much most of the adjustments we've been making to this point are standard ones of highlights and shadows and neutralization and adjusting foregrounds and backgrounds.
 In this movie, I'd really like to focus on just going crazy.
 Having some fun, some creativity, and there's an infinite number of things you can do.
 Literally.
 But I thought I'd just do a few things just to get your juices flowing.
 I'm going to use this photograph I took from my front porch, across Kachemak Bay, of the Southern Kenai Mountains at sunrise.